-Implementing Behavior Analysis in Educational ESP723 Settings - ASD - 3 credits ing, and behavioral education in public schools.
+ESP723 Implementing Behavior Analysis in Educational Settings - ASD - 3 credits

 Prerequisites: Graduate status; enrollment in BCBA certification preparation program or permission; Focuses on the clinical practice of applied behavior analysis in a variety of settings.
-The application of
+The application of the principles of applied behavior analysis in educational and treatment settings will be examined and the unique issues presented in these contexts will be reviewed and discussed.
+These issues include functional behavior assessments, ethics of practice, staff/parent training, and behavioral education in public schools.